wingify/readme-central/docs/Integrations/fme-ai-integrations/fme-mcp-server.md

 Here's what you can do with our feature flag management tools:

-### System
+### IDE Configuration with VWO

-1. **Bootstrap VWO** - Retrieve cursor rules and configuration settings to manage feature flags within your project seamlessly.
+1. **Add VWO Rules** - Retrieve IDE rules and configuration settings to seamlessly manage feature flags within your project.
 This enables smooth integration with your SDK and leverages VWO's feature management capabilities.

-> Note: *Bootstrap VWO* tool is currently supported only in the Cursor IDE as it downloads the Cursor Rules based on the project's langugae.
+> Note: Supports both Cursor IDE and VS Code.
+The tool automatically detects your IDE or you can specify it manually.
+Needs to be called once after setting up VWO FME MCP.

+* **Cursor IDE**: Creates rules in `.cursor/rules/vwo-feature-flag-rule.mdc`
+* **VS Code**: Creates instructions in `.github/instructions/vwo-fme.instructions.md`

 ### Feature Flags

+1. **Create Feature Flag With Defaults** - Create a complete feature flag with variables, variations, associated metric, rules, and automatic enablement.
+This tool handles the entire setup process.
-1. **Create Feature Flag** - Launch a new feature flag with custom settings, metrics, and variables in your account.
+2. **Create Feature Flag** - Create a new feature flag into your VWO account with mandatory requirements like variables, variations and metrics.

-2. **Delete Feature Flag** - Safely remove any feature flag from your account when it's no longer needed.
+3. **Delete Feature Flag** - Safely remove any feature flag from your account when it's no longer needed.

-3. **Get Feature Flag** - Dive into the details of any feature flag to see its current configuration and status.
+4. **Get Feature Flag** - Dive into the details of any feature flag to see its current configuration and status.

-4. **List Feature Flags** - Get a bird's-eye view of all your feature flags in one place.
+5. **List Feature Flags** - Get a bird's-eye view of all your feature flags in one place.

-5. **Update Feature Flag** - Fine-tune your feature flags by modifying their properties, metrics, and variations.
+6. **Update Feature Flag** - Fine-tune your feature flags by modifying their properties, metrics, and variations.

-6. **Toggle Feature Flag** - Instantly enable or disable feature flags in different environments with a single click.
+7. **Toggle Feature Flag** - Instantly enable or disable feature flags in different environments with a single click.
+8. **Find Stale Feature Flags** - Identify unused or stale feature flags in your codebase by scanning your source code and comparing against active feature flags.
+This helps maintain clean code by finding feature flags that are no longer referenced in your project.
+9. **Integrate SDK** - Get comprehensive SDK integration documentation and code examples for seamless feature flag implementation in your project.
+This tool provides language-specific integration guides without requiring Cursor rule files.

 ### Feature Flag Rules

 1. **List Feature Flag Rules** - View all rules associated with your feature flags.

-2. **Create Rollout and Personalize Rule** - Set up rules for gradual rollout or personalization of your features.
+2. **Create Feature Flag Rules** - Set up rules for gradual rollout, A/B testing, personalization or multivariate testing of your features.

-3. **Create Testing and MVT Rule** - Configure rules for A/B testing or multivariate testing.

-4. **Get Feature Flag Rule** - Examine the details of a specific feature flag rule.
+3. **Get Feature Flag Rule** - Examine the details of a specific feature flag rule.

-5. **Toggle Feature Flag Rule** - Enable or disable specific rules for your feature flags.
+4. **Toggle Feature Flag Rule** - Enable or disable specific rules for your feature flags.

+5. **Update Feature Flag Rules** - Modify existing feature flag rules to change their configuration or targeting.

 6. **Delete Feature Flag Rule** - Remove unwanted rules from your feature flags.